GenericMappingTools/gmt/doc/rst/source/grdtrack.rst

 *table*
     This is an ASCII (or binary, see **-bi**) file where the first 2 columns hold the (x,y) positions where the user wants to sample the 2-D data set.
-    If no tables are given then we read from standard input, unless |-E| is set.
+    If no tables are given then we read from standard input.
+If |-E| is set then no input table is read since we will create one from the given
+    |-E| parameters.

 .. _-G: